Mosquito Control in Boston

 There are dozens of mosquito species in New England, and many of them feed on the blood of people and pets.
-When the weather is warm enough, countless homes in the region become infested with these flying pests.
-While many people think of Mosquitoes as nothing more than a nuisance, their bites can lead to serious health problems.
+This is why we proudly provide mosquito control in Boston.
+When the weather is warm enough, countless homes in the region become infested with these flying mosquitoes.

 Health Risks Associated with Mosquitoes in Eastern Massachusetts